| (the Board

 Note - The time period requested shall include; setup,

 actual function and cleanup.
+This requested time must be

 The purpose of this policy is to provide Oak Run